 Renting a Vespa in Rome

-Renting a scooter in Rome is surprisingly affordable.
+Renting a scooter is one of the way to explore Rome and it is surprisingly affordable.
 I recommend booking your scooter beforehand, especially if you’re traveling during peak season.

 Take a Vespa Tour in Rome

 Renting a scooter in Rome can be fun, but also terrifying, and it’s not for everyone.
-Another great alternative is to take a Vespa tour.
+Another great alternative is to take a Vespa tour of Rome.
 It takes the stress of driving off you so you can sit back (or hold on tight) and enjoy the ride while your knowledgable guides zip you around the city explaining the history and telling you stories and myths.

 I always recommend taking this Vespa tour on your first day in Rome.
-It really helps to get a layout of the city before you start exploring on your own.
+It really helps to get a layout of the city of Rome before you start exploring on your own.
+Some places you may want to consider are visiting the Eternal City, Pizza Venezia, and just strolling down on the streets of Rome!

 These are some of our favorite Vespa tours in Rome